 Slow Roasted Citrus Salmon

 God I love salmon.
 I could eat it every single day.
 It’s so versatile and I love creating different marinades and ways to present it.
 This citrus salmon is so so delicious!
-It’s sweet and tangy, and so succulent from being slow roasted on a low heat over 35-40 minutes.
+It’s sweet and tangy, and so succulent from being slow roasted on a low heat over 30-40 minutes.
 I love the combination of the different citrus fruits, blood oranges, lemons, limes with the jalapeño, garlic and fresh dill.
 It’s a really elegant dish and looks extremely pretty but actually only takes a few minutes to assemble and then you let your oven do the rest of the work!
 Highly recommend this for a dinner party or even just a week night meal for your family!
 Particularly like to serve it with a light fresh mixed greens salad or my fingerling potato and green bean salad with French champagne vinaigrette .

 Here’s how you can make it too!

-1/2 large orange (sliced)
+1 large orange (sliced)

-1 blood orange (sliced)
+2 blood oranges (sliced)

 1/2 pink grapefruit